Maintained governing boards can co-opt a staff member as a governor

-School staff can be co-opted governors.
-However, the number of co-opted governors employed by the school must not exceed one third of the
+This means that school staff can be co-opted governors.
+However, the number of governors who are employed at the school (this includes the staff governor and the headteacher) must not exceed one-third of the total membership of the board.